The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

-UK Director Prof Simon Mercado led the opening remarks, introducing ESCP Europe as "The Only Pan European Business School", together with its programmes and innovative research centres: The Research Centre for Energy Management (RCEM), The Creativity Marketing Centre (CMC), and The Health Management Innovation Research Centre (HMI).
-Dr Kostas Andriosopoulos, RCEM Director, welcomed guest speaker Guy Broggi.
+UK Director Prof Simon Mercado led the opening remarks, introducing ESCP Europe as "The Only Pan European Business School", together with its programmes and innovative research centres: The Energy Management Centre (EMC), The Creativity Marketing Centre (CMC), and The Health Management Innovation Research Centre (HMI).
+Dr Kostas Andriosopoulos, EMC Director, welcomed guest speaker Guy Broggi.

 Guy began by describing the recent developments in the LNG landscape.
 He highlighted the double effect on LNG prices from crude oil prices in 2014 and the impact of oversupply.
 He also explored recent trends in LNG imports around the world after the Fukushima nuclear disaster.

-ESCP Europe Business School and its Research Centre for Energy Management (RCEM) hosted a discussion on the topic "The Next US election Campaign and Outlook for American Foreign and Security Policy” led by expert guest speaker Dr Jeffrey Gedmin, Senior Fellow, Georgetown University School of Foreign Service; Senior Fellow, Institute for Strategic Dialogue; Senior Adviser, Blue Star Strategies, and Co-Director of the Transatlantic Renewal Project.
+ESCP Europe Business School and its Energy Management Centre (EMC) hosted a discussion on the topic "The Next US election Campaign and Outlook for American Foreign and Security Policy” led by expert guest speaker Dr Jeffrey Gedmin, Senior Fellow, Georgetown University School of Foreign Service; Senior Fellow, Institute for Strategic Dialogue; Senior Adviser, Blue Star Strategies, and Co-Director of the Transatlantic Renewal Project.

 The event took place at ESCP Europe's London Campus on 16th September, 2015, marking the arrival of the business school’s new Executive Master in Energy Management cohort.